Developing a marine offset economic feasibility model

 In collaboration with the University of the Sunshine Coast (USC), this marine-based approach was explored, applying both economic and scientific analysis to help assess the potential for marine offsets in Moreton Bay.

 Accessing funding support

-With advice and support from the Australian Government’s Entrepreneurs’ Programme and Innovation Connections Facilitator Dr Scott McNeil, NineSquared’s researcher, Dr Rachael Marshall, established a collaboration with the USC’s Professor Nick Paul to quantify the economic value of the nutrients harvested from the receiving environment.
+With advice and support from the Australian Government’s Entrepreneurs' Programme, Innovation Connections service, an initiative which is funded and supported by the Australian Government, and Innovation Connections Facilitator Dr Scott McNeil, NineSquared's researcher, Dr Rachael Marshall, established a collaboration with the USC's Professor Nick Paul to quantify the economic value of the nutrients harvested from the receiving environment.

 Creating a collaboration partnership

 Several outcomes have been achieved through this project which include assessments of potential for carbon and nitrogen marine offsets for oyster and seaweed aquaculture in Australia’s regulatory framework, and investigations into the potential for seaweed markets for small scale seaweed farming in Australia.